McLaren M10B car-by-car histories

 The original owner of this car is unknown but it is likely to be the car of Eppie Wietzes.

-New to Frank Matich (Australia) and fitted with Repco-Holden V8 for Australian racing.
-Raced at Warwick Farm 12 Jul 1970 but crashed, and rebuilt on a new tub as "M10C".
+New to Frank Matich (Australia) and fitted with Repco's new Holden V8 F5000 engine for Australian racing.
+Raced for the first time at Warwick Farm on 12 July 1970 but crashed, and rebuilt on a new tub as "M10C".
 Next raced at Calder on 18 Oct 1970 (won), then at Australian Grand Prix 22 Nov 1970 (won).
 Raced in the 1971 Tasman series (7 races, 1 win and 3 2nds), then to the US for the L&M series (2 races only: won R1 and 2nd at R2) before returning to Australia for the 1971 Gold Star series.
 Crashed prior to Oran Park 27 June and rebuilt on a third tub, then appeared in three races, winning one.
 Colin Bond drove this car in the Australian GP in November 1971.
 To Frank Radisich at the end of 1971 and raced in the 1972 Tasman series (8 races), the 1972 Australian Gold Star (1 race only), and the 1973 Tasman (3 races + 1 DNS).
 To Keith Laney (NZ), fitted with a Chevrolet V8 and raced in the Tasman series in 1974 (1 race only) and 1975 (1 DNQ only).
 Then to Dennis Phillips for hill climbs 1976, then Russel Greer (Blenheim, NZ) and fitted with a 6.3-litre Chevy to win the 1979/80 NZ hill climb championship.
 Sold to Peter Addison (Australia) but history then unknown until acquired by Max Warwick (Australia) in the mid-1990s.
+Raced at Historic Sandown from 1998.
 Sold to Graham Wadsworth (Melbourne, Australia) 2006.
-Still with Wadsworth in June 2013.
+Still with Graham in February 2017.

 New to Graham McRae for the 1970 British F5000 series, starting at Brands Hatch at the end of March.
 Won the final round of the series, also at Brands Hatch.
 Then raced in the 1971 Tasman series, winning at Levin, Wigram and Sandown Park.
 After crashing his new M18 at Snetterton early in 1971, McRae brought out the M10B again and won at Mallory Park in May, at Thruxton in August, and at Snetterton at the end of that month.
 At the next race, at Hockenheim on 12 September, McRae crashed when challenging Emerson Fittipaldi's Lotus 56B turbine for second place.
 The car slammed ito the barrier and caght fire when a fuel cell ruptured.
 McRae escaped with minor burns, but the M10B was completely destroyed.

 Bob Rose (Solihull, Warwickshire) for UK Sprints, mainly at Curborough.
 Debut 18 Apr 1970 at Curborough.
 Also ran in the British Sprint Championship 1970 (3 events, 3 wins), 1971 (4 events, 4 wins), 1972 (8 events, 4 wins) and 1973 (3 events).
 To John Ravenscroft (Basingstoke, Hampshire) and used in UK sprints 1974.
-Heavily damaged ("suffered a broken chassis") at Curborough 8 Sep 1974 and reported to have been written off.
-Returned in 1975 (when it was still said to be "ex-Rose") and advertised in September that year.
+Heavily damaged at Curborough 8 Sep 1974 where it was reported at the time to have a "suffered a broken chassis" and been written off, but this appears to have been an overreaction, as inspection of the chassis in 2018 showed the car had its original chassis, still with its foil chassis tag, with damage repair to the off-side rear pontoon extension.
+Ravenscroft returned with the car in 1975 (when it was still described as "ex-Rose"), and he advertised it in September that year.
+It was then acquired by Richard Cumming (Leamington Spa or Harbury, Warwickshire), and used by him in 1976.
+After putting a piston through the side of the block during a Loton Park hillclimb, Cumming sold it to Dennis Basson (Reading, Berkshire), who rebuilt the car and engine, and repainted the car to McLaren orange.
+Basson won the Invaders MC sprint at Wroughton airfield near Swindon in this car on 5 Sep 1976.

-The "ex-Rose" M10B was later advertised by Tom Fletcher (Helsby, Cheshire) in 1984 still with its 5.7-litre Chev.
+Then unknown until the "ex-Rose" M10B was advertised by Tom Fletcher (Helsby, Cheshire) in 1984 still with its 5.7-litre Chev.
 Next seen with Richard Weiland (Mainz, Germany) 1990.
 Sold to Hanns Arnold (Volkach, Germany) 1997.
-Sold to Max Wakefield (London) in 2014 who notes that the chassis shows signs of repairs when the radius arm was punched into the chassis.
-This is likely to relate to Ravenscroft's accident in 1974.
-Still with Max in February 2016 when it was in the middle of a thorough restoration.
+Sold to Max Wakefield (London) in 2014.
+Still with Max in April 2021, when the damage to the monocoque had been repaired by Autotune.

 Steve Durst (Elkins Park, PA): SCCA Nationals (won at Portland 3 May); US 1970 (#36 blue; debut at R2 Edmonton 24 May: 5 races).
 Durst crashed at R8 St Jovite on 1 Aug and missed the last five races of the season, implying that the car was significantly damaged.
 Subsequent history unknown but in August 1974, a M10B was advertised by Toyota dealer and former SCCA racer John H. (Jack) Thompson (Doylestown, PA) that was said to be "completely rebuilt" and "5 races from new".
 That can only really mean the Steve Durst car, all the other M10Bs having raced many more times by 1974.
 Doylestown is only 25 miles from Durst's base at Elkins Park.
 See also the Peter Robotham car advertised nearby in 1975.

 The car is next seen in 1987 when Chuck Haines (St Louis, MO) sold it to Mike Allison (Falls Village CT), then GM for Skip Barber Racing.
 Haines was in St Louis, MO by the mid-1980s but had lived in Bethel Park, PA, on the outskirts of Pittsburg, in the mid-1970s.
-The car was fully restored by Charlie Gibson of Sasco Motorsports (Stratford, CT) and raced by Allison until sold to Mike Yanchek in 1988/89.
+The car was fully restored by Charlie Gibson of Sasco Motorsports (Stratford, CT) and raced by Allison until sold to Mike Yanchek (Romulus, Michigan) in 1988/89, and he raced it at Mid-Ohio in 1992.
 Yancheck lodged the car in the Novi Racing Museum in Michigan for some time.
 Following Yancheck's death in the mid 1990s, the car was stored until it was one of three cars sold by his widow to VJ Mallya's collection in June 2005.
 Restored by Tony Nicholson's Robin Automotive (Sonoma, CA) now held in the Mallya Collection Private Car Museum (Sausalito, CA).
 Sold by the Mallya Collection at Bonhams' Quail Lodge auction in August 2015.
 The identity of the new owner is not yet known.

 New to Gregg Young (Westport, CT): US 1970 debut at R4 Laguna Seca 14 Jun (9 races: best finish 6th at Sears Point 28 Jun).
 Hired by Carlos Marincovich for the Argentinean GP in January 1971.
 Then to the Agapiou Brothers (Van Nuys, CA) for AJ Foyt to drive at Questor GP 1971 (where it was also practiced by Jackie Stewart).
 Sold to Dennis Ott (Upland, CA) for the 1971 Pro season (white and gold #56 V Grand Racers McLaren M10B) but wrecked in the second round at Laguna Seca in May.
 Ott replaced it with the ex-Wietzes M10B, and the damaged monocoque was donated to the Ontario International Speedway to be used in training on the new Hurst "Jaws of Life" hydraulic rescue tools.
 It is unlikely that very much recognisable metal would have survived that process.